Published: March 19, 2019 | Last Updated: November 8, 2024

 Step Five: Rehearsals?

-This may or may not happen depending on your timeline from casting to shoot dates.
-If you can swing it, one rehearsal before shooting is a nice way to get some broad strokes work done, like blocking (deciding when and where the actors will move and interact in a scene), and big character beats (changes in a character’s intention), with your cast.
+If you can swing it, one rehearsal before shooting is a nice way to get some broad strokes work done, like blocking (deciding when and where the actors will move and interact in a scene) and big character or story beats (changes in a character’s intention), with your cast.

-You can use this time as director to talk over any questions the cast may have and work out any script changes you might want to make based on their feedback.
+As the director, you can use this time to discuss any questions the cast may have and make any script changes you might want to make based on their feedback.

 Step Six: The Big Day(s)